Battle of Flamborough Head: First shots

 As the situation became clear, Alliance gradually slowed, allowing the rest of Jones's squadron to catch up (except for the little schooner carrying the boarding party, which could not sail fast enough).
-About 6 pm, Commodore Jones ordered Pallas to ride directly in his wake, to confuse the opposition about the squadron's strength, and half an hour later he hoisted signals ordering all vessels to form a single-file line of battle, to make best use of their broadsides as they passed the two British ships.
+About 6 pm, Jones ordered Pallas to ride directly in his wake to confuse the opposition about the squadron's strength, and half an hour later he hoisted signals ordering all vessels to form a single-file line of battle, to make best use of their broadsides as they passed the two British ships.
 Captain Landais, who unlike Jones had a great deal of formal training in naval leadership and tactics (and was aware of the latest French battle plans, used with considerable success against the Royal Navy at this time), decided to try a different plan.
 He used Alliances superior handling to sail off to one side, against the wind.
 In order to prevent him from sailing right past and chasing the convoy, Captain Thomas Piercy of the Countess of Scarborough had to do the same, leaving Serapis alone against the remaining three American ships.

-Finally, a little after 7 pm, Bonhomme Richard was within pistol-shot of the battle-ready Serapis.
-In the gathering dark, Pearson then hailed the potentially hostile ship to ask some pertinent questions: its name, its nationality etc. The answer was a few evasive remarks, followed by a shot (as he recalled it, but possibly a broadside) which Serapis answered with a broadside.
+Around 7 pm, Bonhomme Richard was within pistol-shot of the battle-ready Serapis.
+In the gathering dark, Pearson hailed the potentially hostile ship to ask some pertinent questions: its name, its nationality etc. The answer was a few evasive remarks, followed by a shot (as he recalled it, but possibly a broadside) which Serapis answered with a broadside.
 A minute or two later, as soon as he was within range, Landais fired his own broadside at the Countess of Scarborough (theoretically just over 200 lb of shot from 18 guns).
 Piercy soon replied (his maximum broadside being about 60 lb from 10 guns).

-Bonhomme Richard was about the same length as Alliance, and originally had almost the same armament, with a broadside of just over 200 lb from 18 guns, but Jones had been able to add six second-hand 18-pound guns, mounted in such a way that they could be rotated to fire through ports low down on either side, adding 108 lb of shot to a full broadside.
+Bonhomme Richard was about the same length as Alliance and originally had almost the same armament, with a broadside of just over 200 lb from 18 guns, but Jones had been able to add six second-hand 18-pound guns, mounted in such a way that they could be rotated to fire through ports low down on either side, adding 108 lb of shot to a full broadside.
 In the event, though, these big guns only fired eight shots between them, because two of them quickly burst open under the strain, killing most of the people around them, so the remainder were abandoned.
 Serapis, one of the Royal Navy's newest ships, also had 18-pound guns (10 on each side, contributing 180 lb to a total 22-gun broadside of around 280 lb which were in good condition.
 Additionally, being designed as a warship, Serapis was more manoeuvrable than the Bonhomme Richard.
 By coincidence, due to desertions and the need to crew captured vessels, Bonhomme Richards crew had been reduced from around 400 to about the same as Serapis, 320.